emmah47/course-scheduler/README.md

 ### User Stories:

-- As a user, I want to be able to search for available courses
+- As a user, I want to be able to browse available courses and their descriptions
 - As a user, I want to be able to add courses to my schedule
 - As a user, I want to be able to set schedule preferences such as:
     - choosing the earliest start time and latest end time
     - limiting the difference of total hours of class per day between each day
     - limiting the amount of spacing between individual courses
-    - selecting course sections that must be included in the schedule
 - As a user, I want to be able to choose how many schedules are displayed
 - As a user, I want to be able to view the schedule
 - As a user, I want to be able to save my schedules
 - As a user, I want to be able to save the chosen courses and preferences